GeoMind: An Agentic Workflow for Lithology Classification with Reasoned Tool Invocation: Inference-Consistent Training Strategy

 \subsection{K-Fold Stacking for Unbiased RL Initialization}

 To address this, we introduce a \textbf{K-Fold Stacking Strategy} for generating the observation space for the RL agent.
+The global split is first fixed using disjoint wells; K-fold stacking is then performed exclusively within the training wells, with folds defined by well identity rather than by samples or windows.
 This approach allows us to construct a training set for the agent that simulates the \textit{generalization error distribution} of the base model without reducing the total volume of available training data.

 The process follows a ``Leave-One-Fold-Out'' logic: \begin{enumerate} \item We partition the training wells $\mathcal{W}_{train}$ into $K$ disjoint subsets (folds). \item For each fold $k$, we train a temporary base predictor $f_{\theta}^{(k)}$ on all data \textit{except} fold $k$. \item We then generate ``out-of-sample'' predictions (logits and probabilities) for the held-out fold $k$ using $f_{\theta}^{(k)}$. \item These unbiased predictions are aggregated to form the input state space for training the GeoMind agent. \end{enumerate}